-It is a troubling time, but it is also one illuminating the power of access to information and the power of community.
-Within academia, resources are coming out to help scholarly institutions cope with COVID-19, and researchers are taking steps to educate the public about concepts like “flattening the curve” to convey the gravity of the situation while also providing some reassurance in these anxious times.
+Now is a nerve-wracking time, but it is also one illuminating the power of access to information and the power of community.
+Within academia, resources are coming out to help scholarly institutions cope with COVID-19, and researchers are taking steps to educate the public about concepts like “flattening the curve” to convey the gravity of the situation while also providing some reassurance in these anxious days.

 - Institutional response and distance learning

 - Tracking and communicating COVID-19 updates

 We are updating this post with new resources as they become available.
 We encourage you to share anything that you think should be added in the comments section.

 For academic institutions around the globe, COVID-19 is forcing rapid changes in institutional operations as well as instructional planning and delivery.
 Below is helpful information on how institutions are approaching COVID-19 as well as resources for transitioning to distance learning.